garth-c/PowerBI/README.md

 <img width="218" alt="image" src="https://github.com/garth-c/PowerBI/assets/138831938/fbd2f874-1b81-4ab3-b99c-22ed1aaa4921">

-The final product for the details table with all of the new calculated fields is shown below.
+The final product for the details table with all of the new calculated columns is shown below.

 <img width="818" alt="image" src="https://github.com/garth-c/PowerBI/assets/138831938/be9c5636-11e1-4f54-ae10-1840662f0b40">

+Another approach is to create a dedicated date table using DAX (marking them as Date tables) and then make copies of it in the semantic model as needed to connect to other tables as appropriate.
+Or if only one master date table is created to then create multiple connections to other tables in the semantic model and then code the USERELATIONSHIP function for DAX measures as needed.
+Any of these approaches would work just fine and then selecting the best one for the circumstances and maintainability becomes the decision to make.
 Note that DAX is a very capable tool and it is able to perform much more complicated calculations that I have demonstrated in this project.

 --------------------------------------------------------------------------------------------------